Vanina in 2009

 She travelled to the USA for the Pikes Peak hillclimb in 2018, driving a Gillet Vertigo special with Tony Gillet.

 When not driving fast, Vanina has also broken records on microlights and ski slopes, competed in triathlons and raced motorcycles.
 She has also sung live on stage with Francophone performer Khadja Nin, who is her stepmother.
 In 2015, she tried cycle racing, taking part in a relay race in Northern Finland during the Midnight Sun season, in suppport of skin cancer charities.
-She received her pilot's license in 2018.
+She received her pilot's license in 2018 and continued to be involved in aviation in 2019, as well as riding some of the stages of the Tour de France on her bicycle.

 (Image copyright Anthony Megevand)